 Originally trained during the inflationary 1970s, Michael Ballanger is a graduate of Saint Louis University where he earned a Bachelor of Science in finance and a Bachelor of Art in marketing before completing post-graduate work at the Wharton School of Finance.
 With more than 30 years of experience as a junior mining and exploration specialist, as well as a solid background in corporate finance, Ballanger’s adherence to the concept of “Hard Assets” allows him to focus the practice on selecting opportunities in the global resource sector with emphasis on the precious metals exploration and development sector.
 Ballanger takes great pleasure in visiting mineral properties around the globe in the never-ending hunt for early-stage opportunities.

-1) Statements and opinions expressed are the opinions of Michael Ballanger and not of Streetwise Reports or its officers.
-Michael Ballanger is wholly responsible for the validity of the statements.
-Streetwise Reports was not involved in any aspect of the article preparation.
-Michael Ballanger was not paid by Streetwise Reports LLC for this article.
+3) Statements and opinions expressed are the opinions of the author and not of Streetwise Reports or its officers.
+The author is wholly responsible for the validity of the statements.
+The author was not paid by Streetwise Reports for this article.
 Streetwise Reports was not paid by the author to publish or syndicate this article.
 Streetwise Reports requires contributing authors to disclose any shareholdings in, or economic relationships with, companies that they write about.
 Streetwise Reports relies upon the authors to accurately provide this information and Streetwise Reports has no means of verifying its accuracy.

-3) From time to time, Streetwise Reports LLC and its directors, officers, employees or members of their families, as well as persons interviewed for articles and interviews on the site, may have a long or short position in securities mentioned.
+5) From time to time, Streetwise Reports LLC and its directors, officers, employees or members of their families, as well as persons interviewed for articles and interviews on the site, may have a long or short position in securities mentioned.
 Directors, officers, employees or members of their immediate families are prohibited from making purchases and/or sales of those securities in the open market or otherwise from the time of the interview or the decision to write an article, until one week after the publication of the interview or article.
 As of the date of this article, officers and/or employees of Streetwise Reports LLC (including members of their household) own securities of Western Uranium & Vanadium Corp., a company mentioned in this article.